rmmhm/site/README.md

 ## How to run

-Clone the repository however you like, navigate inside, install dependicies with
+Clone the repository however you like, navigate inside, install dependencies with

 ### `npm install --legacy-peer-deps`